Yaam Gumbaynggirr Jagun

 Here is Gumbaynggirr country

-Their deep attachment to country is reflected in oral histories passed down during 4000 years of community, trade and ceremony at Red Rock.
+The Mirlagalgi Clan and its descendants, represent the traditional custodians of the Northern Lowlands of Gumbaynggirr Jagun (country) where their deep connection to country is reflected in oral histories passed down during 4000 years of community, trade and ceremony at Red Rock.

 Yarrawarra Aboriginal Corporation was established at Corindi Beach in the 1980’s with the foundation membership of local Gumbaynggirr people retaining cultural continuity expressed through stories and events associated with specific sites in the local landscape.
 Its aim was to provide economic, social and cultural opportunities for the local Aboriginal community.

 69 Red Rock Road was purchased from the CH&DLALC to establish the Cultural Centre and leased another portion of land to grow vegetables and establish a workshop.

 During the 1990s, Yarrawarra Aboriginal Corporation purchased Lot 4, adjacent to 69 Red Rock Rd, and constructed a large number of buildings in the area.
 Here Nuralamee Accommodation and Conferencing Centre was opened in 1999.

 Nuralamee is the Gumbaynggirr word meaning “home camp”.

 Originally established in 1987 by the Gumbaynggirr Elders, Yarrawarra, meaning “happy meeting place”, is an Aboriginal cultural, conference and accommodation centre and is proudly owned and operated on a not-for-profit basis by Aboriginal people, predominantly from the Gumbaynggirr language group.

 Yarrawarra Aboriginal Cultural Centre became a service of Gurehlgam Corporation Ltd since 2016.